Vitamin B12 & Metformin – What’s the Connection?

 One explanation of the lowered levels of serum B12 is that patients taking Metformin may actually be storing more B12 in their liver than those not taking it, as depicted in a recent animal study (4).
 The best way to determine a suspected Vitamin B12 deficiency is a combined assay of active Vitamin B12 rather than serum, alongside MMA and plasma total homocysteine levels.

 As you can see, the link between Metformin and B12 is complicated.
 It is not fair to demonize Metformin over this issue.
 It is fair to say, however, that out of an abundance of caution given the importance of Vitamin B12 on health, patients taking Metformin should either supplement with Vitamin B12, or have their B12 levels checked.
-As a Board Certified Family Physician, I like to see B12 levels in the upper range of normal, somewhere close to 800ng/mL.
+As a Board Certified Family Physician, I like to see B12 levels in the upper normal range, around 800 ng/mL.

 Until next time!